ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 library(rfishbase)
 library(xtable)
 library(ggplot2)
+theme_set(theme_bw())
 data(fishbase)
 ````
 FishBase ([fishbase.org](http://fishbase.org)) is an award-winning
 online database of information about the morphology, trophic ecology,
 physiology, ecotoxicology, reproduction, economic relevance of the
-world’s fish, organized by species [@fishbase2012].
-FishBase was developed in
+world's fish, organized by species [@fishbase2012].
-collaboration with the United Nations Food and Agriculture Organization
-and is supported by a consortium of nine research institutions.
-In
-addition to its web-based interface, FishBase provides machine readable
-XML files for `ri I(sprintf("%d", length(fish.data))) ir` of its species entries.
+This repository of information about fishes has proven to be a
+profoundly valuable community resource and the data has the potential
+to be used in a wide range of studies.
+However, assembling subsets of
+data housed in FishBase for use in focused analyses can be tedious

-To facilitate the extraction, visualization, and integration of this
+and time-consuming.
+To facilitate the extraction, visualization, and
-data in research, we have written the `rfishbase` package for the R
+integration of this data, we have written the `rfishbase` package for
-language for statistical computing and graphics [@rteam2012].
-R is a freely
+the R language for statistical computing and graphics [@rteam2012]
-available open source computing environment that is used extensively in
+R is a freely available open source computing environment that is
-ecological research, with a large library of packages built explicitly
+used extensively in ecological research, with a large library of
-for this purpose [@kneib2007].
+packages built explicitly for this purpose [@kneib 2007].

 In this paper, we illustrate how the `rfishbase` package is synchronized
 with the FishBase database, describe its functions for extracting,